PhilippeCodes/Image-Classifier/README.md

 The cifar4-train.npz file contains data for 5,000 images of cars, trucks, ships and airplanes.
 The file contains the following arrays:
-- pixels: input matrix with the flat vectors of pixels (5000, 3072)
+- Pixels: input matrix with the flat vectors of pixels (5000, 3072)
-- labels: output vector of labels (5000,)
+- Labels: output vector of labels (5000,)
-- names: class names (4,)
+- Names: class names (4,)
-- overfeat: input matrix with high-level features extracted by OverFeat (5000, 4096)
+- Overfeat: input matrix with high-level features extracted by OverFeat (5000, 4096)

 The overfeat array contains pre-extracted features using the OverFeat (Object Recognizer, Feature Extractor) convolutional neural network.
 The network was developed by the CILVR lab from the New York University and participated in the ImageNet 2013 competition.